AdobeDocs/campaign-standard.en/help/channels/using/transactional-messaging-limitations.md

 * It is not possible to rollback a publication, but you can unpublish an event: this operation makes the event and the associated transactional message inaccessible.
 See [Unpublishing an event](../../channels/using/publishing-transactional-event.md#unpublishing-an-event).
 * The only transactional message that can be associated with an event is the message that is automatically created upon publishing that event.
 See [Previewing and publishing the event](../../channels/using/publishing-transactional-event.md#previewing-and-publishing-the-event).

-## Transactional message volume {#transactional-message-volume}
+## Number of transactional messages {#transactional-message-number}

-The number of transactional messages can have an impact on your platform.
-For optimal performance, the number of transactional messages should remain under 100.
-To ensure this, delete any unused transactional messages.
-See [Deleting a transactional message](../../channels/using/publishing-transactional-message.md##deleting-a-transactional-message).
+The number of published transactional messages can have a significant impact on your platform.
+For optimal performance, the number of published transactional messages should remain under 100.
+To ensure this, unpublish or delete any unused transactional messages.
+See [Unpublishing a transactional message](../../channels/using/publishing-transactional-message.md#unpublishing-a-transactional-message) and [Deleting a transactional message](../../channels/using/publishing-transactional-message.md#deleting-a-transactional-message).

 To ensure best performance, you can also delete unused events.
 Indeed, deleting an event will also delete the corresponding transactional message(s), and its sending and tracking logs if any.
 See [Deleting an event](../../channels/using/publishing-transactional-event.md#deleting-an-event).